THINKER - in - RESIDENCE

 The inspiration

 Our Thinker - in - Residence platform has drawn inspiration from the outstanding Thinkers program funded by the South Australian Government and now the Don Dunstan Foundation.
-As a ‘global first’, the program has examined a broad range of social challenges.
+As a ‘global first’, the program examined a broad range of social challenges.
+This has now informed the way we think about social responsibility through an inquiry lens.

 At APECC, our hope is to provide collaborative opportunities for the exploration of innovative and authentic approaches to practice change in early childhood education.
-We are particularly grateful to work that was undertaken in SA by Prof Carla Rinaldi in 2012 and beyond, which continues to motivate and influence the thinking and practice of many education professionals.
+We are particularly grateful to work that was undertaken in SA by Prof Carla Rinaldi in 2012 and to Prof Alison Clark and her work on slow pedagogy in 2023.
+These ideas continue to provide us with the motivation and drive to re-imagine the thinking and practice of early child education settings.

 An overview